The first days after Helene and the winding road in front of us

 Me, Jerry, and Katie–the loss of work friends is hard, as everyone working in this industry knows.

 At the pop-up, one person told me, “you’re blowing my mind,” surprised that they would be this excited about wineries they can drive to.
 But I knew that a few of the wineries I was pouring wouldn’t be there.
-Plēb Urban Winery in the River Arts District, and Euda Wine in the precious town of Old Fort, were both destroyed.
-Plēb lost all of their fruit, which they had just harvested a few weeks ago.
+A few days later, I learned that Plēb Urban Winery in the River Arts District was leveled and Euda Wine badly damaged from three feet of flooding.

-A week earlier I was getting an eager update by my friend, Taylor Greene of Noble Grape, about the Brixx of her first vat of grapes beginning to drop.
-She was acting as a guest winemaker at Plēb and was using it as an opportunity to ask a question along the lines of…what will happen if I do this?
+A week earlier I was getting an eager update by my friend Taylor Greene of Noble Grape, about the Brixx of her vat of grapes beginning to drop.
+She was making wine for the first time as a guest winemaker at Plēb, and was using it as an opportunity to ask a question along the lines of…what will happen if I do this?
 Harvest just happened in North Carolina, and a year of work was happily fermenting in tanks across the region.

 We raised $1,700 at the pop-up and the following day, and drove two cars of essential supplies to the elementary school in Hot Springs.
-I had always wanted to visit, and I missed my chance.
 Mud, rubble, broken windows, and people working together to get donations organized and distributed were the setting of our arrival.

 If you’d like to donate elsewhere, please focus on mutual aid and grassroots orgs who will turn your money into help immediately: